Edomorii/credit-risk-assessment-and-loan-pricing/README.md

 ---

-## Project Overview
+# Project Overview

-This project develops a corporate credit risk framework to assess two publicly traded borrowers operating in the consumer/service sector and determine which loan application should be approved under capital constraints.
+This project develops a corporate credit risk framework to assess two corporate borrowers operating in the consumer/service sector and determine which loan application should be approved under credit risk constraints.

 The analysis combines three complementary methodologies:

-- Linear Discriminant Analysis for credit scoring and internal rating assignment
+- Linear Discriminant Analysis (LDA) for credit scoring and internal rating assignment
 - Merton structural credit risk model for market-implied default probability estimation
 - Comparable bond spread analysis for market-based loan pricing

-The final recommendation supports the approval of the loan to ABC, which achieved a stronger Z-score, an internal A-rating, and a more favorable credit risk profile than XYZ.
+The final recommendation supports the approval of the loan to ABC, which achieved a stronger Z-score, a higher internal rating, and a more favorable overall credit profile than XYZ.

 ---

-## Key Results
+# Key Results

 | Metric | ABC | XYZ |
 |---|---:|---:|